iqbalcodes6602/bee-delight/server/README.md

-# Golden Hive - Backend API
+# Bee Delight - Backend API

-A complete Node.js backend API for the Golden Hive honey store e-commerce application built with Express.js and MongoDB.
+A complete Node.js backend API for the Bee Delight honey store e-commerce application built with Express.js and MongoDB.

 ## 🚀 Features